redwoodjs/redwood/docs/docs/tutorial/chapter0/what-is-redwood.md

 You can also directly manipulate the cache to add or remove entries, or even use it for [state management](https://www.apollographql.com/docs/react/local-state/local-state-management/).

 If you're familiar with GraphQL then you know that on the backend you define the structure of data that GraphQL queries will return with "resolvers."
 But GraphQL itself doesn't know anything about talking to databases.
 How does the raw data in the database make it into those resolvers?
 That's where our next package comes in.

+### Accessibility

+Redwood includes a couple of components to [aid screen readers](https://redwoodjs.com/docs/accessibility) in properly navigating your app.
+The `<RouteAnnouncement>` component tells a screen reader to read something aloud, even though it isn't visible in the browser.
+And the `<RouteFocus>` tells a reader to skip verbose navigation options at the top of a page and get to the content.

 ## The Backend